axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 [[_TOC_]]

-## Introduction
+# Introduction

 This document describes the permission concept developed for the SAP Sailing Analytics (in the following just Sailing Analytics).
-Currently a very rough permission system based on role based access control (RBAC) is used to e.g. restrict access to the administration console.
-The system is built on the Apache Shiro (in the following just Shiro) framework.
-This system currently does not support unified user management (in the sense of a central user management system that manages the users for all deployments of the Sailing Analytics) or dynamic access control for all aspects of the Sailing Analytics.

-However, as one medium term goal is to develop the Sailing Analytics to be usable by sailing clubs and eventually individuals as a cloud application, the user management and access control should be unified and expanded to be dynamic and provide the appropriate (the Sailing Analytics manages very personal data) security aspects.
-The concept developed in this document should focus on fine grained access control with a strong focus on being able to unify and strengthen the user management and access control.
-Resulting in a system where multiple organizations and individuals can work on one system without unwantedly interfering in their actions and data.
-A secure access control concept for the existing data model is not easily developed, because the data objects in the Sailing Analytics do not merely form static trees.
-Data objects can form graphs where there is no clear root for a given node.
-Furthermore the associations of data objects can change.
-These challenges have to be addressed by possible concepts by adapting them to this very specific domain.

-The following requirements result from the above described (the access control system has to…):
+The following requirements were considered during its conception:

 * Be expressive enough to support the complex associations of the Sailing Analytics
 * Support multiple organizations (clubs, events and individuals) working in one system
 * Communicate the permissions to the frontend (so only UI elements that support permitted actions are active)
-* Be reasonably complex and implementation intensive
+* Be not overly complex and implementation intensive

+## Users and User Groups

+A client can try to access the solution anonymously, without authentication, or can sign up for a user account and authenticate accordingly before making requests.
+A user has to provide a nickname that is unique and can optionally provide and validate an e-mail address as well as further attributes such as the full name, a company affiliation and various other settings.

+User groups can be created that users can be assigned to as members.
+A user can be member of any number of user groups.
+By default, when a new user account is created, a new user group is created, too, named after the user with the suffix ``-tenant`` appended.
+For example, for the user with nickname ``john`` a user group named ``john-tenant`` will be created.
+The user is made a member of that default user group automatically.

+## Ownership

+Objects can have a user as an owner, and a user group as an owning group.
+The approach mimics that of a Unix/Linux file system where each file system object has a "group owner" and a "user owner."
+As will be explained later, certain permissions may then implicitly be granted if the requesting user belongs to the group owning the object or is identical to the user owning the object.

+The user groups may, e.g., represent the organizations working in the system.
+For example, in the Sailing Analytics the organizations could be SAP in general (e.g., owning all content in the "archive server"), sailing clubs, or events like the Travemünder Woche.
+The group ownership can then be used to define access rules based on this group ownership, either generally for all users, or specifically for users that are members of that group.
+An example of the latter would be a training group that wants to track their training sessions and make the tracks accessible only to members of that group.
+An example of the former would be an event with a dedicated event user group, making all event data public by providing permission to all users to read all content owned by the event group.

+Ownerships are usually assigned to an object upon its creation.
+For this, the session user will be taken as the default owning user.
+The owning group is determined based on the user's preferences.
+Logged-in users can select the user group to use as the group owner for new objects the user created.
+The user must be a member of that group at the time the selection is made.
+This assignment is stored on a per-server basis.
+When a dedicated server is set up for an event it is good practice to create the objects with a specific event group as group owner on that server.
+Still, on other servers the user may want to create objects with other groups as owners which is why this setting is remembered per server.

+It is generally possible to change the group and user ownership of an object.
+This constitutes an action for which the user needs to have the corresponding permission.

 ## Access Control Concepts

-The two big concepts that play together in this permission concept are access control lists (ACLs) (also used e.g. in the Linux or Windows file system) and RBAC.
-Furthermore, there is the concept of attribute based access control (ABAC) that is not explored in this concept document.
+The two big concepts that play together in this permission concept are access control lists (ACLs) (also used e.g. in the Linux or Windows file system) and role-based access control (RBAC).

 The concept of ACLs is based on the idea of assigning each data object that is access controlled an ACL.
-The ACL is a list of entries that assign a user or group of users to permissions.
-If e.g. read access is requested for a data object, its ACL is checked if the user or a group, the user belongs to, has an entry granting the read permission.
+The ACL used here is a list of entries that grant or revoke permissions to a user group.
+If e.g. read access is requested for a data object, its ACL is checked if any of the groups the user is a member of has an entry granting the read permission and no entry denying that read permission.

 RBAC is based on the idea of having roles that imply certain permissions and assigning roles to users.
-The roles of RBAC are on a simple level equivalent to groups for ACLs.
-(Barkley, 1997) However, in general roles combine a set of users with a set of permissions, whereas groups represent only a set of users.
-According to (Sandhu, Coyne, Feinstein, & Youman, 1996) there are multiple models for RBAC.
-The model described above is called RBAC_0.
-Furthermore, there are RBAC_1, RBAC_2 and RBAC_3 which all include RBAC_0, but add additional features.

-RBAC_1 adds the concept of role hierarchies, where roles inherit the permissions granted by their parent roles.
-However, they do not inherit the set of users.
-RBAC_2 adds constraints which restrict how and when roles and permissions can be combined with other roles or permissions.
-Besides mutual exclusion of roles or permissions, constraints could also require a user to have role s when assigned role r (or the same with permissions, which could be used e.g. to require to be able to view an event when a view permission for a race in the event is granted).
-Furthermore, the concept of constraints could also restrict the roles and permissions that a user can simultaneously have in a session (e.g. only one tenant role at a time).
-RBAC_3 combines RBAC_1 and RBAC_2.

-In the context of RBAC (Ferraiolo, Cugini, & Kuhn) mentions the concept of subjects.
-A user may in one session only have a certain set of roles and permissions.
-This may be due to choice to reduce accidental actions with a wrong role or a constraint enforced by the system (See RBAC_2).
-This set of roles and permissions is called a subject.
-A user may have any number of active subjects.
-However, a subject is only associated with one user.

-It is to note that simple RBAC models show no difference in their ability to express access control policies than ACLs.
-(Barkley, 1997) More complex RBAC models are more expressive than ACLs.

-In the course of this concept document there will be no difference in meaning between roles and groups.
-In the existing system they are named roles, thus the term roles will be used for both roles and groups.
+When an action is to be executed, such as reading an object, the read permission is checked, and if it is not granted or revoked by an ACL entry, the requesting user's roles are checked regarding implying this read permission.
+If so, the permission is granted.
+It is important to note that always single permissions are checked and not whether or not the user has a certain role assigned.

 ## Initial Idea

 The inital idea for this document is based on the existing Shiro RBAC system that handles roles that can imply permissions and that also supports directly granting permissions to a user.
 Furthermore, ACLs should be introduced.
-Those should solve the problem of “losing” implied permissions, e.g., upon ownership changes, because the access control lists are directly associated with the data object and do not depend on ownerships, whereas role-implied permissions may well be implied only if ownerships support this.
+Those should solve the problem of â€œlosingâ€� implied permissions, e.g., upon ownership changes, because the access control lists are directly associated with the data object and do not depend on ownerships, whereas role-implied permissions may well be implied only if ownerships support this.
 Furthermore, an ACL can be used to explicitly revoke a permission that may otherwise have been implied for a user based on ownerships or the roles the user has assigned.

 The existing Shiro authorizing realm that checks for the roles and permissions directly assigned to a user would have to be extended by the ACL concept.
 This will form what we call a "compound realm" that if a permission is checked looks for the permission in the roles and permissions of the user *and* in the ACL of the data object.
 If either the roles and permissions or the ACL grants the permission and the ACL does not revoke the permission then the user is allowed access.

-## Ownership

-The approach chosen here mimics that of a Unix/Linux file system where each file system object has a "group owner" and a "user owner."
-Certain permissions may then implicitly be granted if the requesting user belongs to the group owning the object or is identical to the user owning the object.
-Groups in this context are called "tenants."

-The tenants represent the organizations and---if a hierarchy is allowed---the sub-organizations working in the system.
-In the Sailing Analytics the organizations could be SAP in general (e.g. archive server), sailing clubs, events like the Travemünder Woche or in the future private users.

-One idea behind tenants is to encapsulate organizations' data so users of one organization cannot work with data objects from another organization if they are not granted the permissions explicitly.
-Furthermore, tenants are used to group data objects so users can have access to all data objects of a tenant and do not have to be granted every permission explicitly.
-Additional to data objects, tenants are also associated with roles.
-Thus, assigning to a user a role associated with a tenant is equivalent to granting the permissions implied by that role for each data object which is associated with (owned by) the tenant.

-As will be described later in more detail, ownership information can be used to constrain the granting of roles' permissions.
-For example, a user may be assigned the "admin" role qualified with a specific tenant so that the permissions implied by the admin role will be granted to that user only for those objects owned by that tenant.
-The same concept of role qualification can be applied to user ownerships.

-Ownerships should usually be assigned to an object upon its creation.
-For this, the session user may be taken as the default owning user.
-The owning tenant, however, may not be unique in case the user belongs to more than one tenant.
-In this case, a disambiguation is required which may happen upon user log-on where the user would have to select one of its several tenants that shall be used as the tenant owner for new objects created during this session.

-In some cases, it might be necessary to transfer the ownership to another tenant/user.
-Thus, ownership should not be final but changeable.

 ## Roles